A Storm of Light

 A Storm of Light is an American heavy metal band from New York City, formed in 2008.

 They have been categorized as post-rock, post-metal, doom metal, sludge metal and hard rock, but have moved toward a darker and heavier metal sound.
 Rock-A-Rolla magazine's review of Nations to Flames states: "In upping the aggression, intensity and songwriting ability, they are once again overshadowing what's gone before and giving new reasons to appreciate a band that are already becoming one of the most crucial heavy acts around."

+As of May 2023, the group have not released new music or performed live since 2018.
+Their website includes the statement "Indefinite Hiatus or Peace Out?
+Who knows."

 History

 A Storm of Light was founded in 2008 by bassist Domenic Seita and vocalist/guitarist/keyboardist Josh Graham.
 Graham is a former member of the post-rock outfit Red Sparowes, songwriter in Battle of Mice, and a longtime visual artist in residence with Neurosis (2000–2012) and Soundgarden (since 2010).
 From 2011, drummer Billy Graves has completed the permanent lineup.